cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 ##### Example

-The following is an example of how to run the integration tests cross-platform.
+The following is an example of how to run the integration tests.
 Note paths will differ according to the different operating systems so adjustments will be need to be made accordingly.

 ```